crisperdue/prooftoys-site/content/_index.md

 ## **What is Prooftoys?**

-Prooftoys is a resource for learning the principles of precise reasoning -- in other words **logic** and **proof**, tailored specifically for beginners, who may have little background in mathematics and no background in formal logic.
-Its goal is to be a more enjoyable and rewarding road to learning and applying these powerful tools.
-It includes an embedded graphical tool to help you construct real proofs.
+Prooftoys is a set of resource for learning the principles of _precise reasoning_ -- **logic** and **mathematical proof**, tailored specifically for beginners with little background in mathematics and no background in formal logic.
+It exists to be an enjoyable and rewarding road to learning and applying these powerful tools, and includes an embedded graphical tool that helps you construct correct proofs with no holes and no handwaves.

 ### **Get introduced**